kristopolous/skype-search/README.md

-# Doesn't skype search suck major donkey balls?
+# Skype search is painful.
+Let's do better.

 Here's what you can do about it.
 Just put this little thing on a server my friend.